steponteam/FaceRecognization/README.md

 ```

 ## FaceDemo
-This is a complete example to show the use of this library.
+This is a complete example to show the using of this library.
 It use ffmepg(``NReco.VideoConverter``) to capture IP camera via RTSP.
 You can also use ``Emgu.CV``(or other library) to capture web camera.